-- 1. Describe the culture, roles and practices of effective teams and apply them to a shared patient-centered and population focused problem-solving team activity. - 2.
-Recognize and engage the diverse strengths, knowledge and experience represented within the team to optimize team effectiveness - 3.
+- 1. Describe the culture (attitudes, roles, and behaviors) of effective teams. - 2.
+Employ the diverse strengths, knowledge, and experience represented within the team to optimize team effectiveness through an escape room simulation. - 3.
 Assess teamwork for overall and personal teamwork effectiveness.

-The unit addresses the following subcompetencies through content, instruction and/or discussion.
+The unit addresses the following subcompetencies through content, instruction, reflection, discussion, and activity.

-VE5.
-Work in cooperation with those who receive care, those who provide care, and others who contribute to or support the delivery of prevention and health services and programs.

-VE6.
-Develop a trusting relationship with patients, families, and other team members (CIHC, 2010).
+- VE5.
+Work in cooperation with those who receive care, those who provide care, and others who contribute to or support the delivery of prevention and health services and programs. - VE6.
+Develop a trusting relationship with patients, families, and other team members (CIHC, 2010). - VE9.

-VE9.
 Act with honestly and integrity in relationships with patients, families, communities and other team members.

-RR3.
-Engage diverse professions who complement one's own professional expertise, as well as associated resources, to develop strategies to meet specific health and healthcare needs of patients and populations.
+- RR3.
+Engage diverse professions who complement one's own professional expertise, as well as associated resources, to develop strategies to meet specific health and healthcare needs of patients and populations. - RR10.

-RR10.
 Describe how professionals in health and other fields can collaborate and integrate clinical care and public health interventions to optimize population health.